Michelle Herman, of Melville, has been traveling to Israel and...

 As the anniversary of Hamas’ attack against Israel that killed 1,200 people arrives Monday, the Jewish community on Long Island is convulsed with angst, anger, pain, division and in some cases resolve during a time when the conflict — instead of winding down — may be turning into a regional war.

-Laurice Abdelhalim, an optician who lives in Brentwood and is of Palestinian descent, said she has made plans to be at the rally.
+Laurice Abdelhalim, an optician who lives in Brentwood and is of Palestinian descent, planned to be at the rally.
 Born in a refugee camp in Lebanon to Palestinian parents, she said she still has relatives in Lebanon.
-“I’m scared for my family,” she said.

 “Nothing has changed,” she said.
-“I’m disgusted, and I’m ashamed that America is helping.
+“I’m disgusted and I’m ashamed that America is helping.
 They are the ones that are sending bombs.
-They are the ones that are sending money.”
+They are the ones that are sending money."

 In response to Israel's attacks on Hezbollah, Iran joined the fray last week, firing nearly 200 missiles into Israel; most of them were intercepted.
 Experts contend the combustible situation has the potential to morph into a full-scale regional war.

-Many on both sides, including Herman, had hoped the violence would have ended by now.
-She said the gathering at her home gave her a lift.
-“On the one hand while it is so devastating and there is so much hate and hurt and destruction, there’s also so much love and solidarity that’s been beautiful to kind of see in the community that I haven’t seen before,” she said.
+“On the one hand, while it is so devastating and there is so much hate and hurt and destruction, there’s also so much love and solidarity that’s been beautiful to kind of see in the community that I haven’t seen before,” she said.

 Safed Husein, 39, who is Muslim, called the conflict "horrible."